Why internet fame for this bridge is over

 Video

-The bridge in Durham, North Carolina was dubbed the "Can Opener" because it frequently cut the tops off lorries.
+The bridge in North Carolina was dubbed the 'Can Opener' for cutting the tops off lorries.

-But the local transportation department decided to take action to stop future crashes.
+Construction crews raised the Norfolk Southern-Gregson Street Overpass bridge by eight inches.

 -